moja-global/About_moja_global/CONTRIBUTING.md

 ## FAQ and General Questions

 Before asking any questions, please have a look at our [FAQs Wiki](https://github.com/moja-global/About_moja_global/wiki).
-If your question isn't answered there, please write to info@moja.global.
+If your question isn't answered there, please email info@moja.global

 If your question concerns the code of a project, then you should create a [new issue] in the relevant project's repository.